RaccoonlabDev/ublox-setup/README.md

 # ublox-setup

-Setup U-Blox module to work with RaccoonLab devices
+Setup U-Blox module to work with RaccoonLab devices.

+More details you can found on the [U-Blox module setup instructions](https://docs.raccoonlab.co/guide/gps_mag_baro/ublox_setup.html).

+## Prerequisites

+You need a USB-serial converter.
+Connect the device with RaccoonLab GNSS via UART connector.

 ## Install